CloudLabs-MOC/mslearn-fabric/Instructions/Labs/Get-started-with-data-science-in-Microsoft-Fabric.md

     ![](./Images/E2T2S3.png)

-    When the cell changes to a markdown cell, the text it contains is rendered.
+    When the cell changes to a markdown cell, the text it contents is rendered.

 1. Use the **&#128393;** (Edit) button to switch the cell to editing mode.